NOAA-CSL/MELODIES-MONET/docs/examples/airnow_wrfchem.md

 an.stats()
 ```

-The stats routine has produced six files, one of which is:
+The stats routine has produced two files (one for each data variable).
+This is one of them:
 ```{literalinclude} output/airnow_wrfchem/stats.OZONE.all.CONUS.2019-09-05_06.2019-09-06_06.csv
 :caption:
 ```